 It is the Committee's policy to engage with major shareholders as appropriate.
 For example prior to finalising any major changes to its executive Remuneration Policy.
-Shareholder feedback on the previous Remuneration Policy and investor guidelines were considered by the Committee when preparing the Remuneration Policy, and a number of best practice measures were incorporated.
+Shareholder feedback on the previous Remuneration Policy and investor guidelines were considered by the Committee when preparing the Remuneration Policy, and a number of best practice measures were incorporated as summarised within the Chair's statement.